 Why Landfill Diversion Is So Important

-Eco oriented companies (like ours) talk a lot about ensuring their products and packaging does not end up in the landfill.
+Eco-oriented companies (like ours) talk a lot about ensuring their products and packaging do not end up in the landfill.

 We hate landfills for many reasons.